Retro Force: Reception

 Retro Force received mixed to negative reviews.
-Official UK PlayStation Magazine gave the game an 5 out of 10, while Das Offizielle PlayStation Magazin gave it an 3,3 out of 10.
-The only review that was decent enough, was from the German PlayStation Magazine called PlayStation Zone (later PlayZone), which the mag scored a 77% and also included a playable demo of the game on its cover disc of the fourth issue, in where the game was reviewed.
+Official UK PlayStation Magazine gave the game a 5 out of 10, while Das Offizielle PlayStation Magazin gave it a 3.3 out of 10.
+The only positive review was from the German PlayStation magazine called PlayStation Zone (later PlayZone), which gave a score of 77% and also included a playable demo of the game on its cover disc of the fourth issue, in where the game was reviewed.

-In one particular review from a German games magazine called MAN!AC, the review, which scored the game 2 stars, described the "brave pilots" on the cover above as "clowns".
+In one particular review from a German games magazine called MAN!AC, the review, which scored the game two stars, described the "brave pilots" on the cover above as "clowns".